Madelelo/testmod3/README.md

 That URL and response is defined in `/server/routes/api.js`.

 But what is going on here?
 Our server is running on port 3000 so what gives?
 This gets into some of the behind-the-scenes magic of our React development environment. `npm start` actually started two web servers.
 One runs on port 3000 (react development server) and the other on port 3001 (express).
-The react server on port 3000 is provided to make react development easy by serving an app directly from the contents of the `client/src` directory, even though that source code is not browser-ready without a build step (it contains ES2015 javascript syntax).
-The server on port 3001 acts as an API, with URLs that respond with JSON.
-The react development server on 3000 is configured to proxy API requests to the express server on 3001.
+The react server on port 3000 is provided to make react development easy by serving an app directly from the contents of the `client/src` directory, even though that source code is not browser-ready without a build step.
+The react development server on 3000 is configured to proxy RESTful API requests to the express server on 3001.

 As a developer, you will typically interact with the port 3000 app.
 This setup is very similar to the one described here: <https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/>